“The only way to do great work is to love what you do.” – Steve Jobs

 Before joining the SPS Instructional Support team at Columbia University, Daniel was an Administrative Assistant for four consecutive summers within the Columbia Athletics Department.
 In addition to working on special projects with the Athletic Director and senior staff, Daniel helped coordinate athletic events and prepared on-boarding materials for newly hired head/assistant coaches.

-Oh, one more thing…he loves cheese cake.
+Oh, one more thing…he loves cheesecake.

 Born and raised in Queens, she demonstrates one of the population's best characteristics within the borough: she enjoys outgoing conversations with anyone and everyone.
+She loves learning about different cultures, exploring hidden secrets of New York, and has a major sweet tooth.

 Maryellen has worked at the School of Professional Studies for more than six years in various capacities and with different teams.
 The one consistency throughout her six years at SPS has always been the people: amazing, talented, and dedicated colleagues.
 Maryellen's professional background includes marketing, content development, and client relations.
 She's designed and produced integrated campaigns for numerous industries ranging from software manufacturing to graduate-level education.
 She's also been directly responsible for creating and reorganizing customer programs and events – such as advisory councils, user groups, online communities, and microsites.
 As the Co-Manager of the Instructional Support Department, she's pleased to have the opportunity to leverage all of the best practices she's experienced throughout her career and apply them to a best in class service center.